sematext/docs/docs/integration/windows-integration.md

 - Network List Service (NlaSvc)

 In addition to having alerts for these services, you can [create alerts](https://sematext.com/docs/alerts/creating-metrics-alerts/) for any other Windows Service you like, as long as they are available on your Windows machines.

-For more information, please refer to our [Windows Monitoring](https://sematext.com/docs/integration/windows/) integration.